picketbox/picketbox-quickstarts/simple-http-cert-auth/README.md

 Deploy and access the quickstart
 -----------

-To deploy this quickstart follow the instructions at the README file located at this project root directory.
+To deploy this quickstart follow the instructions at the README file located at the project root directory.

 You can access the quickstart using the following URL: